LIT-Protocol/docs/docs/sdk/authentication/session-sigs/capacity-credits.md

 - `requestsPerDay` - How many requests can be sent in a 24 hour period.
 - `daysUntilUTCMidnightExpiration` - The number of days until the nft will expire. expiration will occur at `UTC Midnight` of the day specified.

 Once you mint your NFT you will be able to send X many requests per day where X is the number specified in `requestsPerDay`.
+Once the `Capacity Credit` is minted the `tokenId` can be used in delegation requests.

 :::note
-To use your new Rate Limit Increase NFT you will have to sign an `Auth Signature` with the the wallet which holds the NFT.
+To use your new Capacity Credit NFT you will have to sign an `Auth Signature` with the the wallet which holds the NFT.
 :::

-## **Deligating Access to your Rate Limit NFT**
+## **Deligating Access to your Capacity Credit NFT**

 Usage of your Rate Limit NFT may be delegated to other wallets.
-To create a `Rate Limit Delegation` you can do so with the following example
+To create a `Capacity Credit NFT delegation` you can do so with the following example

 ```javascript
 const litNodeClient = new LitNodeClient({